 -

 While you decide what to do with your property, everyone named on the mortgage, known as a borrower, is equally responsible for making sure the payments are made on time.
 This is the case even if one borrower has moved out.
-Missing any payments can negatively affect the credit score for all borrowers, so it’s important to stay on top of this.
+Missed payments can affect the credit score for all borrowers.

-We can only accept a Direct Debit from one bank account.
+Only one bank account can be used for your Direct Debit, so you’ll need to agree how payments are split and how it’s paid.
 All borrowers are jointly and severally liable for the entire payment amount.
 This means that you’re each responsible for the full monthly payment.
-You’ll need to agree together how much you pay if you split the amount, and how it’s paid.
 Visit our payments page for details.

 -

 We understand that going through a breakup can be difficult and knowing what steps to take next can feel daunting.
 There are lots of organisations you can contact for help.
-You can visit GOV.UK or contact Citizens Advice to understand your rights relating to your property or money following a separation.
-There are more support organisations are listed below.
+Visit GOV.UK or contact Citizens Advice to understand your rights relating to your property or money following a separation.
 You may want to speak with a financial or legal adviser, but they may charge a fee for this.

 You can also check if you’re able to get free legal aid.